 Promote The Carpentries culture of an inclusive and supportive learning environment informed by best practices in pedagogical research.
 Follow The Carpentries Code of Conduct and report any violations.

-Elevate questions and issues to Carpentries staff as needed.
+Elevate questions and issues to Carpentries Core Team as needed.